 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
-Any return to stockholders will therefore be limited to the appreciation of their stock, if any.
+Any return to investors in this offering will therefore be limited to the appreciation of their stock, if any.